akeneo/pim-helpcenter/content/md/products-super-power/work-on-your-assets.md

 ![Assets Locale Switcher](../img/Assets_LocaleSwitcher.png)

 ## Bulk edit a selection of asset attributes
-It is possible to bulk edit your own selection of asset attributes within an asset family.
+If you have the edit permission on an asset family, it is possible to bulk edit your own selection of asset attributes within this asset family.
-Let's imagine that you need to add the same tag to several assets, for instance, their main color attribute.
-Instead of manually adding the tag for each one of these assets, you can easily do it once for your selection of assets, thanks to a bulk action.
-Here's how to do do:
+Let's imagine that you need to add the same tag to several assets, for instance their main color attribute.
+Instead of manually adding the tag for each one of these assets, you can easily do it in one action for your selection of assets, thanks to a bulk edition.
+Here's how to do so:

 1. Check the box under each asset you would like to bulk edit
 1. In the bottom bar, click on `edit`